-Apple announces new iPhone 11 and 11 Pro – how to find the cheapest pre-order deals
+Apple launches iPhone 11, 11 Pro and 11 Pro Max – how to find the cheapest deals

 The iPhone 11 Pro Max – the premium model – features a triple lens rear camera, a 6.5 inch screen and the "toughest glass in a smartphone", which is reflected by a £1,149 starting price, which rises to £1,499 for the 512GB storage version.